 However, there’s another important pitfall to avoid – hopefully clearer upon reading the above three bullets – that digital transformation relies not only on people and technology change but also on data and, importantly, the quality of data.

 In particular, the quality of the service management data contained within your ITSM tool, for instance, ServiceNow.

 There are many freely available definitions as to what CX is.
 For instance, that:

 “A good customer experience means that the individual’s experience during all points of contact matches the individual’s expectations.”

 Importantly, for service management pros, it’s not only a critical factor in winning, retaining, and growing external customers – it’s also a relevant driver of the service management strategies and policies related to employees (through the concept of employee experience management).

-And to get both CX and employee experience right, there’s a need to better understand what’s happening – in terms of service delivery and support – relative to the service-consumers’ expectations of what should be happening.
+And to get CX and employee experience right, there’s a need to understand better what’s happening – in terms of service delivery and support – relative to the service-consumers’ expectations of what should be happening.